wehlutyk/thesis/content/1-introduction-2-review.md

 As we discuss in @sec:brainscopypaste, the development of data set collection and analysis methods can bring crucial insight, as well as refined questions, to the study of the reciprocal influences between cognition and culture.
 Other empirical fields in psychology and linguistics will prove crucial to the study of the viability of CAT as a framework to study the ties between cognition and culture.
-@sec:brainscopypaste will further introduce works in psycholinguistics relevant to the study of quotes online, and @sec:discussion will discuss how future works could make deeper use of "Smartphone Psychology" to contribute to the more contentious issues.
+@Sec:brainscopypaste will further introduce works in psycholinguistics relevant to the study of quotes online, and @sec:discussion will discuss how future works could make deeper use of "Smartphone Psychology" to contribute to the more contentious issues.
 \todo{actually do that.}
 Let us now move on to the most debated developments of cultural evolution, the criticisms opposed to the approach, the alternatives emerging from these critiques, and the possibilities of reconciliation.